 - Encourages higher plant growth at a low cost

-- They use common fixtures to promote growth in plants
+- They use standard fixtures to promote growth in plants

 Aquarium lights often are optimized for the most appealing look of an aquarium and usually contain more green.

 Plant grow lights, on the other hand, are optimized for plant growth and are higher in red and blue.

 An important factor is the color temperature.

 Natural sunlight (clear sky) lies between 5,000 to 65,000 degrees kelvin.